UPDATE 5/23/18: The American Bar Association awarded And Then They Came for Us the Silver Gavel award in the Documentary category!

-The American Bar Association recently selected And Then They Came for Us as a finalist in the Documentary category for this year’s ABA Silver Gavel Awards for Media and the Arts, which recognize outstanding work in media and the arts that fosters the public’s understanding of law and the legal system.
+The ABA Silver Gavel Awards for Media and the Arts recognizes outstanding work in media and the arts that fosters the public’s understanding of law and the legal system.

 Featuring George Takei and many others who were incarcerated, as well as newly rediscovered photographs of Dorothea Lange, And Then They Came for Us brings history into the present, retelling this difficult story and following Japanese American activists as they speak out against the Muslim registry and travel ban.
 Knowing our history is the first step to ensuring we do not repeat it.
 And Then They Came for Us is a cautionary and inspiring tale for these dark times.
 The film by Ginzberg Productions is produced and co-directed by Abby Ginzberg and edited and co-directed by Ken Schnieder.

 The Stop Repeating History campaign collaborates with the film as part of our ongoing educational outreach.